The Computer Is A Lying Bastard

 - Breath of Fire III: A segment of the game sees the protagonists making a multi-day trek through a huge desert, with only the stars available as a navigation aid.
 If you get hopelessly lost and/or run out of water, you need to restart from the beginning of the segment.
 Problem is, one NPC says you need to head east at one part, but a paper stored in your tent says you should head west.
 East is the correct way, but try remembering that if you save in the desert, stop playing for a while, then come back and look to the paper for guidancenote .

 - The text you get in the Pleasure Dome ending of Total Carnage implies that there is one last secret ending if you collect every item in the Pleasure Dome.
-However, someone scanned the game's file and it turns out there are no additional endings, it's just a lie to get obsessive players to spend a few more quarters.
+In fact there is, but a bug prevents it from ever being seen, and the normal ending you get by default is actually the better one.

 - Zigzagged in Nethack.
 Eating a fortune cookie will give you a hint.
 The hints come from two files, rumors.tru, containing such Infallible Babble as "Kill a unicorn of your color and you kill your luck," and rumors.fal, containing such lies as "A cockatrice corpse is guaranteed to be untainted!" as well as completely useless (but entertaining!) junk like "So when I die, the first thing I will see in heaven is a score list?".
 Protip: blessed cookies draw only from rumors.tru.

 - In the DS remake of Final Fantasy IV, when facing the CPU boss, Fusoya tells you to attack the defense node first instead of the attack node (but not both, or else the main CPU will spam a strong attack and then regenerate the nodes).
 That was fine and dandy on the original version, where the defense node healed the CPU by a lot and the attack node had weak offense, but in the DS, it's the other way around, the defense node gives crap healing instead and the attack node obliterates you, so you need to go for the attack node instead.
 The line should have been changed (That, or they did left it on purpose to screw players of the original version, which was pretty much the mission statement of the DS remake).

 - The Elder Scrolls IV: Oblivion: "Higher willpower allows you to defend against magical attacks."